OpenRefine/openrefine.org/blog/2024-10-30-openrefine-developer-role.md

   * Participate in community forums to support OpenRefine users and volunteers, fostering a positive and engaged user community.
 * **Pull Request Reviews & Ticket Triage**
   * Once familiar with the codebase, actively engage with community-submitted pull requests, providing constructive feedback and participating in collaborative review processes.
-  * Assist with ticket triage to identify and prioritize key issues and opportunities.
+  * Assist with issue triage to identify and prioritize project goals and opportunities.
 * **Progressive Onboarding into Release Management & Security Updates**
   * Upon receiving commit privileges, assist in merging pull requests to support the workflow of community contributions.
   * Take on Release Manager responsibilities to prepare and publish new releases, coordinating with the community on release planning.
   * With further onboarding, address security advisories and implement required updates and patches to maintain OpenRefine’s security.
 * **Internship Program Participation**
-  * Support programs such as Google Summer of Code (GSoC) and Outreachy, mentoring interns, reviewing their contributions, and fostering a supportive learning environment.
+  * Support programs, such as Google Summer of Code (GSoC) and Outreachy, by mentoring interns, reviewing their contributions, and fostering a supportive learning environment.

 ## Work Environment & Reporting Structure

-This is a fully remote role with flexible working hours, allowing the developer to organize their time freely over the month.
+This is a fully remote role with flexible working hours, allowing the developer to organize their time freely over each month.
 This role requires a self-motivated, independent approach, with minimal direct supervision.
 The OpenRefine Developer will primarily work with volunteers, including members of the Advisory Committee and most technical contributors.
 The OpenRefine community collaborates asynchronously through public forums and GitHub, accommodating the diverse time zones and work patterns of contributors.
 Occasional travel may be expected to attend relevant conferences and meetings, enabling valuable in-person engagement with the OpenRefine community and the broader open-source ecosystem.

 The developer will report to the Project Manager, who will provide guidance on project goals and prioritization.
 Additionally, the OpenRefine Advisory Committee will serve as a resource for the developer.
 This committee assists with the administrative aspects of the role in collaboration with Code for Science & Society Inc. Weekly check-ins with the Advisory Committee and Project Manager will give the OpenRefine Developer the chance to report back on their work, gain an understanding of OpenRefine’s broader objectives, and receive ongoing support as needed.